fcichos/CompSoft23/source/course-info/assignments.rst

 Assignments
 ============

-The lecture will be held in person in the summer semester 2023, but all online resources will be available as well.
-We will supply also the problem sets every week to all students.
+The lecture will be held in person in the summer semester 2024, but all online resources will be available as well.
+We will supply an **assignment** every week to all students.
 The assignments come as a Jupyter Notebook, with individual problems.
-Please fill in the code or answers your are asked for and return the notebooks **before the lecture** every Tuesday morning.
-You will receive the web address of our assignment server as well as a login and password.
+Please fill in the code or answers you are asked for and return the notebooks **before the lecture** every Tuesday morning.
+You will receive the web address of our assignment server as well as a user name.
+**At first login you need to supply a password of your choice.
+Please remember the password.**

 Find also below a short video on how to download and return the assignments.

 .. raw:: html